JoeFanning/Philosophical-AI/README.md

 Egalitarian AI would also improve efficiency through Adaptive Machine Learning of its framework and system.
 Structure and operation(underlying structure and its functionality ) could be adapted and improved with adaptive algorithms using Baysien Updating in real time with internal data and with external ever changing real world data, giving the system the possibility of exponential improvement.

-The most important objective of a Philosophical AI is that it self adapts to generate an eventual exponential improvement.
+An important objective of a Philosophical AI is that it self adapts to generate an eventual exponential improvement.

 #### Stage 1: The Ethical AI Layer (Individual Model Processing)